olafk/admin-theme-configurable-bg/README.md

 Leave text configuration empty to not display any text, but just use color.

+New features in 1.0.5:

+* Found an edge case where a JS exception was thrown that inhibited regular UI functions.
+As the background is not considered essential, all exceptions are now swallowed after a single informative line on console.
+* upon hovering, several CP items will become less transparent for easier readability (regular transition time 2s applies)
+* Compiled on Java 11, DXP U36

+New features in 1.0.4:

+* ${instance} and ${host} substitutions

 New features in 1.0.3:

 * more detailed ${version} replacement (includes "Update" for 7.4)